Healthy Self-Esteem

 Healthy self-esteem is not the same as high self-esteem.
 Healthy self-esteem is accurate self-esteem.
 It is possible to esteem your abilities too highly, which creates blind spots.

-Self-Esteem is Personal
+Self-Esteem is an Inner Experience

 "As long as we suffer from low self-esteem - and it is a suffering - we will both fear others and crave their approval....
 In the end, we are not here to fit in, to be well-adjusted, acceptable to all, or to make our parents proud of us.
 We are here to be ourselves." ~James Hollis, Living an Examined Life